While a spinal cord injury directly affects motor control and sensation, individuals may also experience secondary

 - Chronic pain.
 Pain can negatively affect your mood and make it difficult to move or focus.

 - Lack of independence.
 Having to rely on others more frequently because you can’t use the bathroom or eat on your own, for example, can take a toll on your mental health.

 - Medications.
 Many people will be prescribed strong painkillers after SCI that can affect the way the brain functions.
 Similarly, they can become addictive, so they are not ideal for long-term use.

-- Substance Use.
+- Substance use.
 High-stress situations can lead a lot of people to turn to alcohol or other substances for comfort.
-While it might provide some temporary relief, it also impairs judgment and causes emotional instability.
+While they might provide temporary relief, substances can impair judgment and cause emotional instability.

 - Physical inactivity.
 Physical inactivity will lead to poor circulation, reduced metabolic rate, and increased risk of injury.

-- Traumatic Brain Injury.
-If a traumatic event causes TBI along with your SCI, you may experience cognitive impairments that affect your personality and behavior.
+- Traumatic brain injury.
+If a traumatic event causes TBI along with your SCI, individuals may experience cognitive impairments that affect personality and behavior.

 Psychological Effects of Spinal Cord Injury